omaral-saleem/144l_students_2021/2021_abundance_demo.md

 # Goal

-This document shows how **individual bottle** bacterial abundance data from 2021 remineralization expierments were processed, QC’d and analyzed.
+This document shows how **individual bottle** bacterial abundance data from 2021 remineralization experiments were processed, QC’d and analyzed.
 It also provides an intro to data processing and analysis with Rstudio and R markdown.